Monday Evening Broadcast - 8 PM

 -

-Enjoy conversations with and performances by classical musicians of local, national and international fame this Thursday at 10 pm with an encore broadcast Saturday at 4 pm on Cadenza - winner of the 2014 ASCAP Deems Taylor/Virgil Thomson Awards.
-This week: Composer Zhou Tian.
+Enjoy conversations with and performances by classical musicians of local, national and international fame Thursdays at 3 pm and Saturdays at 4 pm on Cadenza - winner of the 2014 ASCAP Deems Taylor/Virgil Thomson Awards.

 Find today's line-up of great jazz and community affairs programs on JazzOn2.